 6. Highlight your Major life milestone

-The purpose of your scholarship CV is to bring out all your achievements in one pack.
-It is more comprehensive than a letter of motivation or a personal statement.
+The objective of your scholarship CV is to highlight all of your accomplishments.
+It is more extensive than a motivation letter or personal statement.

-It is more or less like a written interview that you compiled about yourself.
-For your scholarship CV to catch the attention of the recipient, it must follow strategic guidelines such as:
+It resembles a written interview that you conducted with yourself.
+For your scholarship CV to attract the recipient’s attention, it must adhere to strategic standards such as: